adamboulaaz92-jpg/Light-Scan/README.md

 ![](image/Light-Scan-Logo.png)

-# Lightscan - Advanced Port Scanner
+# Light-Scan — Advanced Network Toolkit & Mini-Framework

-LightScan is a powerful, multi-threaded port scanner built with Python and Scapy, designed for security professionals and network administrators who demand both speed and accuracy.
+**Light-Scan** is not just a port scanner — it is a complete **Network Toolkit and Mini-Framework** designed for security professionals, network administrators, and penetration testers.
+Built with Python and Scapy, it combines speed, accuracy, and enterprise-grade features in a single cohesive tool.

-Unlike traditional scanners that sacrifice one for the other, LightScan combines enterprise-grade features into a single, cohesive tool — delivering fast results without compromising depth.
+Unlike traditional scanners that sacrifice one for the other, Light-Scan delivers fast results without compromising depth.

-# Light-Scan Version 1.1.6 (Current Version)
+# Light-Scan Version 1.1.7 (Current Version)

 # Features

 ## High-Performance Scanning

 Multi-threaded architecture for fast scans
-Multiple scan types: TCP Connect, SYN Stealth, UDP, NULL, FIN, ACK, WINDOW, MAIMON, FDD, XMAS, FTP-BOUNCE,IPPROTO
+Multiple scan types: TCP Connect, SYN Stealth, UDP, NULL, FIN, ACK, WINDOW, MAIMON, FDD, XMAS, FTP-BOUNCE,IPPROTO,PING,IDLE

-Configurable speed presets from Paranoid to Light-mode (500 threads)
+Configurable speed presets from Paranoid to Light-mode (500 threads) and manual thread and timeout modification

 Smart host discovery with threaded ICMP/ICMPv6/TCP/IP/ARP/NDP detection